 It causes quarrels and wars.

-In the first poem, the way Rumi speaks about the “Word” harmonizes with what St. John declared about the “Word” in the opening lines of his Gospel.
-(St. John’s Gospel: When all things began, the Word already was.
-The Word dwelt with God, and what God was, the Word was.
-The Word, then, was with God at the beginning, and through him all things came to be… ) This is also the case for the intrinsic meaning of the second poem.
-In the third poem, Rumi made a very clear differentiation between the qualities of the “Divine Word” and “human words.”
-Rumi clearly comprehended the deeper meanings of the Gospel and became conscious of the profound mystery of Christ.
-All of these verses show beyond doubt that the mystery of Christ was the secret Rumi was unable to speak about.
+In the first poem, the way Rumi speaks about the “Word” (think that the ‘Word’ comes from the non-physical realm) is in harmony with what St. John had declared about the “Word” in the opening lines of his Gospel.
+Apparently, the intrinsic meaning of the second poem is also in harmony with St. John’s Gospel.
+And in the third poem, Rumi has made a very clear differentiation between the qualities of ‘Divine Word’ and ‘human word’.
+Rumi had indeed comprehended the deeper meanings inherent in the Gospel and became conscious of the profound ‘Mystery of Christ’.
+All these verses (concerning Jesus Christ and the Word) indicate beyond doubt that the ‘Mystery of Christ’ was ‘the secret’ Rumi wasn’t able to speak about.

 There was reconciliation between the Angels and the human beings,

-When the Messiah was raised to the spiritual realm.
+When the Messiah raised to the spiritual realm.

 Say this to your foolish eyes:

-Although you have received so much grace from “the Beloved” [Christ],
+Although you have received so much grace from ‘the Beloved’ (the Christ),